oleg-sta/MakeUp/README.md

 ## What is it?

-This is android application.
-It is VR application, it uses stream from camera, and add to face effects for make-up: it could paint lips, eyes, braces.
+This is android application that I wrote.
+It is VR application, it uses stream from camera, and add to face effects for make-up: it could paint lips, eyes, eyelashes.

 # Table of Contests